 Created from the glacier that retreated off the upper levels of White Coomb, Lochcraig and the waters of Loch Skeen / Skene.
 The glacier cut quick and deep into the side of Moffat Dale creating the hanging valley of Tail Burn leaving behind a trail of waterfalls with the highest being the Grey Mares Tail at around 200 feet.
 The waterfall is situated about 10 miles east of the town of Moffat along the A708 Selkirk road.
 The land round the waterfalls is National Trust for Scotland owned and access to the waterfall is from a National Trust car park just off the A708 in Moffat Dale.
 There is a charge for using the car park unless you are of course like me a National Trust member.
 The National Trust also has a visitors centre on site giving lots of information to the wildlife in this area.

-There is no red tape out on the hills of Scotland.
+red tape out on the hills of Scotland.

 The only thing I will say is respect the lower reaches of the valleys around the farms and peoples gardens.